geudde/attic-chest/pages/02.season-1/07.meeting-07/08.rose-2/docs.md

 Go, deck her bosom, not conceaL

 Should some bold hand invade thee there,
-From Love’s asylum rudely torn;
+From love’s asylum rudely torn;
-O Rose, a Lover’s vengeance bear,
+O rose, a lover’s vengeance bear,
 And let my rival feel thy thorn.

 Charles A. Elton